Top 14 Ice Cream Brands

 Valio Logo

-Speaking of lactose-free ice cream, it is impossible not to mention the Valio brand.
-It belongs to a Finnish research and production company that processes more than 80% of milk in the country.
+When talking about lactose-free ice cream, the Valio brand must be mentioned.
+It belongs to a Finnish research and production company that processes over 80% of the country’s milk.

 It offers about 1000 products, including a unique line of lactose-free ice cream.
-Six flavors of the treat were introduced in 2018 – the first time after a 14-year hiatus.
-Refreshing flavors of liqueur, chocolate, caramel, carrot, blueberry, basil, strawberry, and other ingredients have already found their fans.
+Six treat flavors were introduced in 2018—the first time after a 14-year hiatus.
+Refreshing flavors of liqueur, chocolate, caramel, carrot, blueberry, basil, strawberry, and other ingredients have already found fans.

 FAQ